cornell-zhang/catalyst2018/lab1/README.md

 #### Part 1.C Developing a NAND Gate
 In this section, you will implement a more complex circuit in the NAND gate.
 If you still have a yellow jumper attached to both your NMOS transistors, have an instructor come over to remove one, as you’ll only need one of them to implement this gate.

-Consider the circuit shown below in Figure 8.
+Consider the circuit shown below in figure 8.
 Before proceeding with your implementation, try to determine the values of the circuit for each combination of inputs(this is called a truth table).
 Once you have done so, implement the circuit shown on your prototyping platform and confirm that you are getting the expected results using your truth table.

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab1/figures/CMOS NAND.png" width="400">